fullscreen-triangle/combine-harvester/README.md

 3. Empirical evaluation of these patterns across multiple interdisciplinary use cases

-4. DomainFusion: an open-source Python framework that implements these patterns with a simple, extensible API
+4. Combine Harvester: an open-source Python framework that implements these patterns with a simple, extensible API

 5. A roadmap for future research and development in multi-domain AI systems

 Our work bridges the gap between theoretical approaches to model combination and practical implementation, providing researchers and practitioners with both conceptual tools and software components to build effective multi-domain AI systems.

 # Theoretical Framework

 To effectively combine domain-expert LLMs, we must first establish a theoretical foundation that defines domain expertise in the context of language models and provides a framework for understanding different approaches to knowledge integration.

 ## Defining Domain Expertise in LLMs